keras-team/keras-hub/ROADMAP.md

 ## What KerasNLP is

-- **A high-quality library of modular building blocks.** KerasNLP components follow an established Keras interface (e.g. keras.layers.Layer, keras.metrics.Metric, or keras_nlp.tokenizers.Tokenizer), and make it easy to assemble state-of-the-art NLP workflows.
+- **A high-quality library of modular building blocks.** KerasNLP components follow an established Keras interface (e.g. `keras.layers.Layer`, `keras.metrics.Metric`, or `keras_nlp.tokenizers.Tokenizer`), and make it easy to assemble state-of-the-art NLP workflows.

 - **A collection of guides and examples.** This effort is split between two locations.
 On [keras.io](keras.io/keras_nlp), we host a collection of